mihits/8PuzzleProblem/README.md

 How to execute:
-	User must carefully enter input of initial and goal configuration User must enter 3 lines where each line contains 3 values each separated by a single whitespace (3x3 matrix format) 0 must be entered at the position of the blank tile
+	User must carefully enter input of initial and goal configuration.

+	User must enter 3 lines where each line contains 3 values each separated by a single whitespace (3x3 matrix format).

+        0 must be entered at the position of the blank tile.

 	Example:
 	Enter start configuration